Agent Architecture / Foundation

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 2:15, where the video says: “Elixir, clone the repo, then build the code, and run it using the existing workflow file.
 Option one, however, is possibly the weirdest or most forward-thinking way to install something.
 You just basically give your coding agent this...”

 03